acm-uiuc/til/_til/unix/globbing-for-all-directories-in-zsh.md

+---
-# Globbing For All Directories In Zsh
+title: Globbing For All Directories In Zsh
+category: unix
+---

 Globbing in Zsh is an expressive way to generate filenames for commands.
 This includes working with directories.
 If I'd like to run a command against